flopeters1337/flopeters1337.github.io/_drafts/engel-algorithm-1.md

     show_overlay_excerpt: false
 tags: stochastics probability mathematics programming
 ---
-Recently, I needed an algorithm to compute the hiting probabilities of absorbing states in Markov chains.
+Recently, I needed an algorithm to compute the hitting probabilities of absorbing states in Markov chains.
 The traditional way to compute them is to make use of the transition probability matrix, $$ P $$ and perform a typical LU decomposition to get the hitting probabilities.

 On the plus side, it's a very straightforward way to get hitting probabilities.